🔥 Real-World Examples: Explore Our Salesforce & ManoMano Case Studies! 🔥 Read Now

 }

-Verifying the new implementation by re-running the experiment shows that the application waits for the endpoint's response for about 2 seconds and then terminates with an exception.
+Now, let’s verify the new implementation by re-running the experiment to show that the application now waits for the endpoints response for about 2 seconds and then terminates with an exception.
 This exception is caught and properly handled, as we verified in an earlier blog post.

 Conclusion